-Since its inception through June 30, 2021, the Company has raised an aggregate of approximately \$1,166.1 million to fund its operations, of which \$275.9 million was through its collaboration agreements, \$170.5 million was from its initial public offering ("IPO") and concurrent private placements, \$438.3 million was from follow-on public offerings, \$196.5 million was from at-the-market offerings and \$85.0 million was from the sale of convertible preferred stock.
-In July 2021, the Company closed an underwritten public offering of 4,758,620 shares of common stock at the public offering price of \$145.00 per share, for aggregate estimated net proceeds of \$648.1 million after deducting approximately \$41.9 million in underwriting discounts and estimated offering costs (see Note 13 for further details).
-The Company expects that its cash, cash equivalents and marketable securities as of June 30, 2021, along with the proceeds from the July 2021 public offering of common stock, will enable the Company to fund its ongoing operating expenses and capital expenditure requirements for at least the twelve-month period following the issuance of these condensed consolidated financial statements.
+Since its inception through March 31, 2023, the Company has raised an aggregate of approximately \$2,400.1 million to fund its operations through its initial public offering ("IPO") and concurrent private placements, follow-on public offerings, at-the-market offerings and the sale of convertible preferred stock, as well as through its collaboration agreements.
+The Company expects that its cash, cash equivalents and marketable securities as of March 31, 2023 will enable the Company to fund its ongoing operating expenses and capital expenditure requirements for at least the twelve-month period following the issuance of these condensed consolidated financial statements.